mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 ##### 0:00 start of recording

 ... talked about zazen based on body and mind dropping off.
 Which means that from the first, dullness and distraction are struck aside, the moment we do zazen.
 This morning I would like to see this from a pretty different angle, that is sort of from the psychological point of view.
-You know pretty well [that] in the primitive Buddhism, there are the categories of existence, which are called [the] five skandhas.
-Among the five skandhas, there is very interesting concept which is called samskara.
+You know pretty well [that] in primitive Buddhism, there are the categories of existence which are called [the] five skandhas.
+Among the five skandhas, there is [a] very interesting concept which is called samskara.
 In the Prajnaparamita Sutra, it is translated as "impulses".
 According to Doctor Conze ([Edward Conze](https://en.wikipedia.org/wiki/Edward_Conze)) it is regarded as "together-maker".
 That concept of samskara is very interesting teaching.

 ##### 2:05